October 3, 2019 | Mason Roberts

 3. Set Up Payment Plans

 Payment plans are very important in a business.
 Many clients that come into your business may be struggling a bit in their finances.
 This means that if they come into your business and realize your products are a bit out of their price range, they will not purchase them.
 They will leave almost immediately.
 Again, this is where you find a solution for them.
-If you see that a customer may be struggling deciding to go through with a purchase, let them know that it is possible to take advantage of a payment plan.
+If you see that a customer may be struggling to decide to go through with a purchase, let them know that it is possible to take advantage of a payment plan.
 You will still make the same money over time; your customers will likely have a strong liking for your business.
 They will know that you, as a business owner, are catering to them and their needs.

 An important part of this process is to be comfortable with the conversation.
 Many business owners steer clear of talking overpayments with their customers.
 They now, just like everyone else, that talking over cash with people can be a bit awkward.
 But, as a business owner, you have to get past this.
 You must make yourself comfortable with this.
 Talk to your customers in a way that makes them feel at ease, and everything should go smoothly.
 Let your clientele know immediately that payment plans are an option for them.
 You can even put up a sign at the register, somewhere customers will easily see it.
 Also, make it an easy process.
-Something that your customers will not be bothered doing.
+Something that your customers will not be bothered to do.
 This makes it even more intriguing.
 This is a great option for a customer that is struggling, and one who is just conscious when making payments.

 4. Create A Reliable Product